dbaston/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 .. note:: The user must create manually the index on the table in order to speed up the search by attribute.

-Step 5: query layer on timestamp:
+Step 5: Query layer on timestamp:
 `````````````````````````````````

 In order to display a snapshot of the map at a specific time instant you have to pass in the request an additional time parameter with a specific notation
 **&time=** < **pattern** > where you pass a value that corresponds to them in the filestore.
 The only thing is the pattern of the time value is slightly different.

-For example if an user wants to obtain the snow coverage images from the months **Oct,Nov,Dec 2009**, pass in each request **&time=2009-10-01**, **&time=2009-11-01** and **&time=2009-12-01**.
+For example, if an user wants to obtain the snow coverage images from the months **Oct,Nov,Dec 2009**, pass in each request **&time=2009-10-01**, **&time=2009-11-01** and **&time=2009-12-01**.
 You can recognize in the three images how the snow coverage changes.
 Here the color blue means a lot of snow.

 .. figure:: img/step_3.png